wolsrm/icon_template/MainActivity/README.txt

 android:versionCode="1" <- +1 with every upload in GooglePlayStore
 android:versionName="1" <- Whatever you want, can be "abc" or "1.2.3.4"

 #4

 #x-1
-Copy your icons in MainActivity -> res -> drawable-hdpi Copy your wallpapers in MainActivity -> res -> drawable-nodpi
+Copy your icons in MainActivity/res/drawable-hdpi
+Copy your wallpapers in MainActivity/res/drawable-nodpi

 #x Once you create an apk with this template just update
 /MainActivity/res/xml/appfilter.xml